Subaltern (military): United Kingdom

 In the British Army, the senior subaltern rank was captain-lieutenant, obsolete since the 18th century.
 Before the Cardwell Reforms of the British Army in 1871, the ranks of cornet and ensign were the junior subaltern ranks in the cavalry and infantry respectively, and were responsible for the flag.
 A subaltern takes temporary command of proceedings during Trooping the Colour.
 Within the ranks of subaltern, in a battalion or regiment, a Senior Subaltern may be appointed, usually by rank and seniority, who is responsible for discipline within the junior officer ranks and is responsible to the adjutant for this duty, although the adjutant is ultimately responsible to the commanding officer for the discipline of all the junior officers within the unit.

 Women's ranks

 From 1941 to 1949, the Auxiliary Territorial Service (ATS) of the British Army used the ranks of second subaltern and subaltern, which were equivalent to second lieutenant and lieutenant respectively.
-From 1949 to 1950, the ATS's successor organization, the Women's Royal Army Corps, also used the same ranks until it abandoned them in favour of regular British Army ranks.
+From 1949 to 1950, the ATS's successor organisation, the Women's Royal Army Corps, also used the same ranks until it abandoned them in favour of regular British Army ranks.
 Princess Elizabeth held the rank of second subaltern in the ATS during World War II.